The classification of 2-connected 7-manifolds: The classification of 2-connected 7-manifolds

 \subsection{The almost diffeomorphism classification}

-In this subsection we show how Theorem \ref{thm:almost_classification} follows from the classification results of \cite{crowley02}.
+In this subsection we show how Theorem \ref{thm:a_class} follows from the classification results of \cite{crowley02}.
 The almost diffeomorphism classification given in \cite{crowley02} used a different but closely related definition of a quadratic linking family.
-We begin by explaining the relationship between the two definitions of linking family and showing that Theorem \ref{thm:almost_classification} is equivalent to \cite[Theorem B]{crowley02}.
+We begin by explaining the relationship between the two definitions of linking family and showing that Theorem \ref{thm:a_class} is equivalent to \cite[Theorem B]{crowley02}.
 We then describe the main ideas of the proof of \cite[Theorem B]{crowley02} and interpret linking families in terms of connected sum splittings.
-Throughout this subsection $M$ is $2$-connected, $G = H^4(M)$ with torsion subgroup $T \subset G$ and free quotient $F = G/T$.
+Throughout this subsection $M$ is $2$-connected and we have the global notation $G = H^4(M)$ with torsion subgroup $T \subseteq G$ and free quotient $F = G/T$.